 A presence process, learn to feel what you feel without masking it.

 A 12-week experiment.
-You could give it a try right away or read in its entirety.
+You could give it a try right away or read it in its entirety.

 The Miracle of Mindfulness